Summer/Fall 2022 Registration Schedule

-- Online Registration for all two-semester first-year students begins Tuesday, April 20 at 10 p.m.
+- Online Registration for all 2nd semester Freshmen begins Tuesday, March 29 at 10 p.m.

 - MBA, Nursing, Engineering Management, Electrical Engineering, and Mechanical Engineering